The Soldier Mountains are covered in Idaho A Climbing Guide on pages 214 to 217. Updated July 2019

-The Soldier Mountains are covered on pages 214 to 217.
-This rangee is located north of Fairfield, Idaho, at the southern edge of the Idaho batholith.
+The Soldier Mountain range This range is located north of Fairfield, Idaho, at the southern edge of the Idaho batholith.
 The range covers a roughly triangular piece of real estate 30 miles wide and 15 miles from north to south.
-The range is bordered by the Camas Prairie in the south, the South Fork Boise River in the north and west and the Smoky Mountains in the east.
+This range is bordered by the Camas Prairie to the south, the South Fork Boise River to the north and west, and the Smoky Mountains to the east.

 Physically, the range is nearly indistinguishable in form from the Boise Mountains and the Smoky Mountains.
 While the Soldier Mountain topography is characterized by long winding drainages and high grass-covered ridges leading up to the main crest.
 It is the main crest which is the most dominant feature.